 When the payment comes in and it’s time to reconcile what the customer is reporting, you use the payment attributes to ‘true up’ the estimated discounts you thought would be claimed.
 Any variance can be sent to a separate GL account.

 Now that you’ve linked the actual off-invoice amount and, more importantly, the accruals, accounting can compare payments against invoices and actual deductions taken versus those accrued.

 This completes the trade promotion management series.
 In the first post, we discussed what TPM is and a little bit about the experience Southeast Computer Solutions has with TPM.
-In the second post, we discussed a TPM implementation done with a customization for a Sage 100 client while post three reviewed how we interfaced Sage X3 with a third-party TPM application.
-Finally, this post discusses how you can personalize Sage X3 to manage your TPM business needs.
+In the second post, we discussed a TPM implementation done with a customization for a Sage 100 client while post three reviewed how we interfaced Sage Enterprise Management with a third-party TPM application.
+Finally, this post discusses how you can personalize Sage Enterprise Management to manage your TPM business needs.